repoze/repoze.formapi/src/repoze/formapi/README.txt

   ...         if not 1979 < self.data['year'] < 1989:
   ...            return u"Must be an 80's tape."

-Let's try and violate this contraint.
+If we violate this constraint, we expect validation to fail.

   >>> request = Request(
   ...    params=(('year', u'1972'),))